pmichaillat/math-for-macro/README.md

 ## Problem sets

-The source files to the problem sets are contained in the `problemsets` folder.
+The source files to the problem sets are placed in the `problemsets` folder.
 The problem sets are written in LaTeX, and then compiled to PDF with pdfTeX.
 There are 4 problem sets:

 + `ps1.tex`, `ps1.pdf` – Problem set on dynamic programming
 + `ps2.tex`, `ps2.pdf` – Problem set on optimal control